parclick/api-doc/README.md

 This method returns a list of car parks close to a location and based on the parameters used.
 In case you select one the **id** let get the parking details using the **get parking** endpoint.
 This method is secured via JWT token.
-Depending on the group used, it is necessary to include certain parameters.
+Depending on the group used, it is necessary to include certain parameters.<br>
-Group export: locale, page, limit - Has pagination Group search: locale, latitude, longitude, radius, from, to, vehicleType, limit (with a maximum of 200 results) - Has not pagination
+Group export: locale, page, limit - Has pagination<br>
+Group search: locale, latitude, longitude, radius, from, to, vehicleType, limit (with a maximum of 200 results) - Does not have pagination<br>
-To import all car parks for caching, the group must be set to **export** without parameters except the page and limit for pagination.
+To import all car parks for caching, the group must be set to **export** without parameters except the page and limit for pagination.<br>
 The car park features are the following fields with their meaning:

 | Field | Description | Type |